If you ignore your teeth, they’ll go away.

 It is simultaneously understandable and befuddling that patients go without dental care as long as they do.
 By the time they come to the ER, invariably, some of these symptoms have been present and were ignored.
 If you’re experiencing the following symptoms, you’d do well to see the dentist early, before you end up in the ER.

-- Your teeth have become sensitive to hot or cold stimuli.
+- Teeth have become sensitive to hot or cold stimuli

-- Your gums are swollen and/or they bleed with brushing, flossing or eating.
+- Gums are swollen and/or they bleed with brushing, flossing or eating

-- You have continually bad breath or bad taste in your mouth.
+- Continually bad breath or bad taste in your mouth

-- You have pain or swelling in your mouth, face or neck.
+- Pain or swelling in your mouth, face or neck

-- You have spots or a sore that doesn’t look or feel right in your mouth and it isn’t going away.
+- Spots or a sore that doesn’t look or feel right in your mouth and it isn’t going away

-- Your jaw sometimes pops or is painful when opening and closing, chewing or when you first wake up.
+- Jaw sometimes pops or is painful when opening and closing, chewing or when you first wake up

-- Your mouth is becoming unexplainably drier than normal.
+- Mouth is becoming unexplainably drier than normal

 - You have a medical condition such as diabetes, cardiovascular disease, eating disorder or are HIV positive with new dental problems.